 Astellas Strategic Alliance.
 CK-2127107 is being developed jointly by Cytokinetics and Astellas.
 In December 2014, we entered into an Amended and Restated License and Collaboration Agreement with Astellas (the "Amended Astellas Agreement").
 This agreement superseded the License and Collaboration Agreement between Cytokinetics and Astellas of June 2013 (the "Original Astellas Agreement").
-The Amended Astellas Agreement expanded the objective of the collaboration of advancing novel therapies for diseases and medical conditions associated with muscle weakness to include SMA and potentially other neuromuscular indications, in addition to the non-neuromuscular indications provided for in the Original Astellas Agreement.
+The Amended Astellas Agreement expanded the objective of the collaboration of advancing novel therapies for diseases and medical conditions associated with muscle weakness to include SMA and potentially other neuromuscular indications for CK-2127107 and other fast skeletal troponin activators, in addition to the non-neuromuscular indications provided for in the Original Astellas Agreement.

 Under the Amended Astellas Agreement, we expanded the exclusive license previously granted Astellas under the Original Astellas Agreement to co-develop and commercialize CK-2127107 for potential application in non-neuromuscular indications worldwide to include certain neuromuscular indications as well.
 Concurrent with the expanded collaboration, the companies agreed to advance CK-2127107 into Phase 2 clinical development.
-Cytokinetics will conduct the initial Phase 2 clinical trial in patients with SMA.
-We anticipate initiating this trial in the fourth quarter of 2015.
+Cytokinetics started a Phase 2 clinical trial of CK-2127107 in patients with SMA in December 2015.
 The development program may include other neuromuscular indications as the companies may agree.
 Cytokinetics and Astellas will jointly develop and may jointly commercialize CK-2127107 and other fast skeletal troponin activators in neuromuscular indications.
 Astellas will be responsible for the costs associated with the development of all collaboration products, including CK-2127107, subject to Cytokinetics' option to co-fund certain development costs as described below.